Jobs and the Economy

 Supporting Immigrant Communities

 Immigrants are what make our Commonwealth great.
-In Prince William County nearly 25% of the population are immigrants AND FAIRFAX STATS.
+In Prince William County nearly 25% of the population are Hispanic and over 17% in Fairfax County.
 Virginia’s immigrant families strengthen our communities, undergird our local economies, and bring incredible diversity and dynamism to our Commonwealth.

 As Delegate I:

-- Called on Governor Northam to ensure broader outreach to Latinx families during COVID-19
+- Called on Governor Northam to ensure broader outreach to Latino families during COVID-19

 - Called for greater rent support for all Virginians, regardless of their immigration status